 General Effect Music - Greg Basham

 Greg Basham grew up in St. Petersburg, FL and graduated from Northeast High School.
-Mr. Basham earned his Bachelor's Degree in music from East Tennessee State University and his Master's Degree from the University of South Florida, and his doctorate in Educational Program Development with a concentration in Innovation from USF as well.
+Dr. Basham earned his Bachelor's Degree in music from East Tennessee State University, his Master's Degree from the University of South Florida, and his doctorate in Educational Program Development with a concentration in Innovation from USF as well.
 Currently he serves as the Principal of Rodgers MIddle Magnet School in Riverview, Florida.
 Previously he served as the Supervisor of Leadership Development for the Hillsborough County Public Schools.
-Prior to his appointment, Mr. Basham was the Assistant Principal of Magnet Curriculum at Howard W. Blake Magnet High School for the Arts.
-Mr. Basham was a band director for 13 years at Newsome High School and Halls High School in Knoxville, TN and E.C.
+Prior to his appointment, Dr. Basham was the Assistant Principal of Magnet Curriculum at Howard W. Blake Magnet High School for the Arts.
+For thirteen years he was a band director at Newsome High School in Lithia, FL, Halls High School in Knoxville, TN and E.C.
 Glass High School in Lynchburg, VA.
 Dr. Basham serves as a show designer and a consultant for several band programs across the Southeast.
 He was on staff at the Magic of Orlando Drum and Bugle Corps from 1993 to 1997.
-He began his tenure as marching technician and served as Visual Coordinator in 1995 and 1996.
-He served as Program Coordinator in 1997.
-He is still active as a show designer, drill writer and consultant for several band programs in the Southeastern United States.
-He is a regular guest on the Marching Roundtable podcast and he currently serves as the Director of the Florida Ambassadors of Music.
-Mr. Basham is a member of Music Educators National Conference, Florida Music Educators Association, Phi Beta Mu and the Hillsborough Association of School Administrators.
-He resides in Riverview, Florida with his wife, Scottie, and their daughter Ainsley.
+He began his tenure as a marching technician and served as Visual Coordinator in 1995 and 1996.
+He served as the Program Coordinator in 1997.
+He is a regular guest on the Marching Roundtable podcast and he served as the Director of the Florida Ambassadors of Music.
+Dr. Basham is a member of Music Educators National Conference, Florida Music Educators Association, Phi Beta Mu and the Hillsborough Association of School Administrators.

 Ensemble Music - Tonya O'Malley